New technology could help determine when beach-going is safe

-ENGLEWOOD — Emerging technologies may help people, especially those with respiratory conditions, decide whether it's safe to head to the beaches while red tide is in the area.
+ENGLEWOOD — Emerging technologies may help people decide whether it’s safe to head to the beaches while red tide is in the area.

 HABscope, developed by NASA’s Applied Science Program, could eventually lead to the creation of a red tide respiratory forecast system along Florida’s Gulf Coast, according to people who have begun using it.